-F3.3 SPS shall be the vertical distance from the mast datum point to the point on the mast intersected by the centerline of the spinnaker pole when set at the highest point on its track or to the lowest point of a painted measurement mark on the mast in which case the pole shall not be attached to the mast above that point while racing.

-F3.4 BAS shall be the highest vertical distance between mast datum point and lower point on the mast of the monohull.
+- F3.3 SPS shall be the vertical distance from the mast datum point to the point on the mast intersected by the centerline of the spinnaker pole when set at the highest point on its track or to the lowest point of a painted measurement mark on the mast in which case the pole shall not be attached to the mast above that point while racing. - F3.4 BAS shall be the highest vertical distance between the mast datum point and the lower point.